 CUSTOM MUSIC EXPERIENCE SESSIONS

 What do you REALLY want to "talk" about?

 1984 is the year my love for music became an obsession and a way of life.
-Embarking on a quest to learn more about all artists performing the songs I heard and enjoyed in my younger years.
-It was also the year I started to attend live concerts and continued to do so with great regularity.
+It was also the year I started to attend live concerts and continue to do so with great regularity.